 Dato' Dr. M Rajendran

+a) Commencement date 10 July 2009

+b) Termination date of contract Initial 3 year period

+c) Period of notice for 3 months

+resignation/termination

-a) Commencement date 10 July 2009 b) Termination date of contract Initial 3 year period c) Period of notice for 3 months )) ", resignation/termination DME40 000 (A@400 000) / d) Remuneration RM540,000 (A\$190,000) e) Termination - with cause The Company may terminate at any time without notice if serious misconduct has occurred.
-Where termination with cause occurs employees are only entitled to entitlements up to the date of termination and any unvested options will immediately be forfeited. ) f) Termination - without cause The Agreement provides for the termination of the Agreement by paying a severance payment of up to three months in addition to 7 notice period.
+d) Remuneration RM540,000 (A\$190,000)

+e) Termination - with cause The Company may terminate at any time without notice if serious misconduct has occurred.
+Where termination with cause

+) occurs employees are only entitled to entitlements up to the date of termination and any unvested options will immediately be forfeited.

+) f) Termination - without cause The Agreement provides for the termination of the Agreement by

+, '' , remination - without cause paying a severance payment of up to three months in addition to notice period.

+1

 On 27 June 2012, the Board of Directors has reviewed and renewed the Employment Agreement of Dato' Dr Rajen as the Chief Executive Director and Managing Director of the Group.
-Saved for the changes below, all other terms and conditions of the original Agreement dated 7 September 2010 remains the same:- a) Renewal period: 3 Years from 10 July 2012 b) Remuneration: RM577,800 per annum (A\$180,560)
+Saved for the changes below, all other terms and conditions of the original Agreement dated 7 September 2010 remains the same:-

+(a) Renewal period : 3 Years from 10 July 2012 (a) Remuneration : RM577,800 per annum (A\$180,560)